wdorsey/dotVFile/README.md

 }
 ```

-- `Versioned` holds the versioned datetime. null if the `VFileInfo` is not versioned.
+- `Versioned` holds the versioned datetime. null if the vfile is not versioned.
 - `DeleteAt` is the datetime at which the vfile will be deleted.
 This is set via `StoreOptions.TTL` or `VersionOptions.TTL`. null if no TLL set.
 - `Hash` of the [VFileContent](#vfilecontent) bytes.
 Unique identifier for the content bytes.
 - `Size` of the [VFileContent](#vfilecontent) bytes.